What’s New for 2012

 Basis for depletion.
 To figure the property’s basis for depletion, subtract all the following from the property’s adjusted basis.

 Deferred expenses (including deferred exploration and development costs), and

 The residual value of land and improvements at the end of operations.

 The cost or value of land acquired for purposes other than mineral production.

 Adjusted basis.
-The adjusted basis of your property is your original cost or other basis, plus certain additions and improvements, and minus certain deductions such as depletion allowed or allowable and casualty losses.
+The adjusted basis of your property is your original cost or another basis, plus certain additions and improvements, and minus certain deductions such as depletion allowance oil and gas or allowable and casualty losses.
 Your adjusted basis can never be less than zero.
-See Publication 551, Basis of Assets, for more information on adjusted basis.
+See Publication 551, Basis of Assets, for more information on an adjusted basis.

 Total recoverable units.
-The total recoverable units is the sum of the following.
+The total recoverable units are the sum of the following.

 The number of units of mineral remaining at the end of the year (including units recovered but not sold).